tposney/midi-qol/README.md

 # Credits
 The sound file fail1.ogg, distributed with this module is licensed under the following terms:
-Licensed under the Crative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/s/178687/ from Freesound user Soundb.
+Licensed under the Creative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/s/178687/ from Freesound user Soundb.
 It has been converted from .wav to .ogg format.

 The file success-drums.ogg distributed with this module is licensed under the following terms:
-Licensed under the Crative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/people/LittleRobotSoundFactory/sounds/270467/ It has been converted from .wav to .ogg format.
+Licensed under the Creative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/people/LittleRobotSoundFactory/sounds/270467/ It has been converted from .wav to .ogg format.

 The file drinkng.wav distributed with this module is licensed under the following terms:
-Licensed under the Crative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from. https://freesound.org/people/dersuperanton/sounds/433645/ Not changes have been made to the file.
+Licensed under the Creative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from. https://freesound.org/people/dersuperanton/sounds/433645/ Not changes have been made to the file.

 The file use.wav distributed with this module is licensed under the following terms:
-Licensed under the Crative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/people/32cheeseman32/sounds/180831/.
+Licensed under the Creative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://freesound.org/people/32cheeseman32/sounds/180831/.
 No changes have been made to the file

 Code from the module Actually Private Rolls (https://github.com/syl3r86/Actually-Private-Rolls) written by felix.mueller.86@web.de has been included in midi-qol

 concentrate icon by Chanut is Industries from the Noun Project.
-Licensed under the Crative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://thenounproject.com/term/concentrate/2189896/
+Licensed under the Creative Commons v3.0: https://creativecommons.org/licenses/by/3.0/legalcode Obtained from https://thenounproject.com/term/concentrate/2189896/

 Bow and Arrow sound.